mido/mido/README.rst

 Requirements
 -------------

+Requires Python 2.7 or 3.2.
+Runs on Ubuntu and Mac OS X. May also run on other systems.

 If you want to use message ports, you need to install `PortMidi
 <http://sourceforge.net/p/portmedia/wiki/portmidi/>`_.
 Mido loads
 libportmidi.so / .dll on demand when you open a port or call one of